malleum-inc/canari3/docs/canari.framework.rst

 ------------------------
 If you've already developed your cool Maltego transforms in another language, such as Perl, Ruby, or Java, you can still take advantage of Canari's powerful transform packaging and distribution features.
-By setting :attr:`Transform.do_transform` to and instance of :class:`ExternalCommand` and placing your transform code in the ``<project name>/src/<project name>/resources/external`` directory, you have the ability to run transform code written in other languages.
+By setting :attr:`Transform.do_transform` to an instance of :class:`ExternalCommand` and placing your transform code in the ``<project name>/src/<project name>/resources/external`` directory, you have the ability to run transform code written in other languages.
 For example, let's assume we've written a Perl transform, ``do_nothing.pl``, that we'd like to package and distribute using the Canari framework::